Family Planning NSW Reproductive and Sexual Health - Clinical Accreditation Program (RSH-CAP)

 Submission of workbooks

-This workshop will be offered in conjunction with Family Planning NSW Reproductive & Sexual Health Clinical Accreditation Program on 7 February 2018 evening.
+This workshop will be offered in conjunction with Family Planning NSW Reproductive & Sexual Health Clinical Accreditation Program.

 This practical workshop is designed for health professionals wishing to improve their knowledge, improve their skills and gain clinical experience in cervical screening.